tailwindlabs/tailwindcss/source/docs/z-index.blade.md

 ### Z-Index Scale

 By default Tailwind provides six numeric `z-index` utilities and an `auto` utility.
-You change, add, or remove these by editing the `zIndex` section of your Tailwind config.
+You change, add, or remove these by editing the `theme.zIndex` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'zIndex'])
+@component('_partials.customized-config', ['key' => 'theme.zIndex'])
   '0': 0,
 - '10': 10,
 - '20': 20,